Requests for Proposals

 - Address upcoming challenges or novel applications

-- In depth research presentation
+- Offering in-depth research presentation

 - Identifying leadership strengths and weaknesses

-- Team building activities and applications
+- Exploring team building activities and applications

 Intersectionality and Identity